tiry/PixelPulseNeo/Install.md

 ### Installing rpi-rgb-led-matrix on the target system

+#### Python Install

 On the target system, you want to run the code against the real [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) lib.

 See https://github.com/hzeller/rpi-rgb-led-matrix to install on the target system.

+You can either install `rgbmatrix` from the `venv` or global to the system.

-One installed, the `rgbmatrix` will be installed in the "global python" but you still need to make it available inside the `venv`.
+If `rgbmatrix` is installed in the "global python" you still need to make it available inside the `venv`.

 One approach is:

     cp -R /usr/local/lib/python3.11/dist-packages/rgbmatrix-0.0.1-py3.11-linux-aarch64.egg/rgbmatrix venv/lib/python3.11/site-packages/.

+#### snd_bcm2835

+As explained in the documentation, the `rgbmatrix` will not be able to access the hardware if the `snd_bcm2835` module is loaded.

+Depending on the underlying distro, editing the `/boot/config.txt` or `/boot/firmware/config.txt` and adding `dtparam=audio=off` may not work as expected.

+Better safe than sorry:

+    echo "blacklist snd_bcm2835" > /tmp/snd2-blacklist.conf

+    sudo cp /tmp/snd2-blacklist.conf /etc/modprobe.d/.

 # React App